QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: QCircuitBench Dataset

-In this category, we cover a wide range of quantum algorithms with varying complexity, from fundamental primitives and textbook-level algorithms to \emph{advanced applications}.
-For example, we implemented Generalized Simon's Problem \citep{ye2021query}, a more advanced version of the standard Simon's problem and an active area of research in recent years \citep{ye2021query, wu2022simon}.
-The setting is formally stated as follows: given an (unknown) function $f\colon\mathbb{Z}_p^n \rightarrow X$ where $X$ is a finite set and a $k$ is a positive integer satisfying $k<n$, it is guaranteed that there exists a subgroup $S \leq \mathbb{Z}_p^n$ of rank $k$ such that for any $x, y \in \mathbb{Z}_p^n, f(x)=f(y)$ iff $x-y \in S$.
+\item Generalized Simon's Problem~\citep{ye2021query}: This is a more advanced version of the standard Simon's problem and an active area of research in recent years \citep{ye2021query, wu2022simon}.
+The setting is formally stated as follows: given an unknown function $f\colon\mathbb{Z}_p^n \rightarrow X$, where $X$ is a finite set and a $k$ is a positive integer satisfying $k<n$, it is guaranteed that there exists a subgroup $S \leq \mathbb{Z}_p^n$ of rank $k$ such that for any $x, y \in \mathbb{Z}_p^n, f(x)=f(y)$ iff $x-y \in S$.
 The goal is to find $S$.
 Intuitively, the generalized Simon's problem extends the standard Simon's problem from binary to $p$-ary bases and from a single secret string to a subgroup of rank $k$.
-Beyond universal quantum algorithms, we also consider quantum teleportation and quantum key distribution, two widespread protocols in quantum information.
-We cover their details in Appendix~\ref{sec:additional-prelim}.
+We conduct experiments for the case $p=3$ (ternary).